 Keep in mind that purchasing Alaska Mileage Plan miles won't code as travel, so it's best to use an everyday spending card.

 Alaska Airlines has been steadily increasing the frequency and bonuses that it's offering through mileage sales.
-Generally, a 50% bonus is the best that Alaska has offered, but we have seen a 60% bonus twice this year.
+Before 2020, 50% was the best bonus Alaska would typically offer.
+However, we've now seen four instances where the airline has beaten it with a 60% bonus.

-Traveling is not an option right now, and we aren't sure when it will be again.
-This means it's probably not a good idea to purchase miles speculatively, even at the best price ever offered.
-With that said, as long as you're not buying miles intending to travel soon and you recognize all of the risks involved, this can still be a great deal.
+We aren't sure when traveling is going to get back to normal.
+So, it's probably not a good idea to purchase miles speculatively, even at such a great price.
+With that said, as long as you've got a plan and you recognize all of the risks involved, this can still be a great deal.